intarchboard/draft-for-the-users/draft-iab-for-the-users.md

 This impact has become significant.
 As the Internet increasingly mediates essential functions in societies, it has unavoidably become profoundly political; it has helped people overthrow governments and revolutionize social orders, swing elections, control populations, collect data about individuals, and reveal secrets.
 It has created wealth for some individuals and companies while destroying others'.

-All of this raises the question: Who do we go through the pain of gathering rough consensus and writing running code for?
+All of this raises the question: For whom do we go through the pain of gathering rough consensus and writing running code?

 After all, there are a variety of parties that standards can benefit, such as (but not limited to) end users, network operators, schools, equipment vendors, specification authors, specification implementers, content owners, governments, non-governmental organisations, social movements, employers, and parents.

 Successful specifications will provide some benefit to all of the relevant parties because standards do not represent a zero-sum game.
 However, there are sometimes situations where there is a need to balance the benefits of a decision between two (or more) parties.

-In these situations, when one of those parties is an "end user" of the Internet -- for example, a person using a Web browser, mail client, or another agent that connects to the Internet -- the Internet Architecture Board argues that the IETF should favor their interests over those of parties.
+In these situations, when one of those parties is an "end user" of the Internet -- for example, a person using a Web browser, mail client, or another agent that connects to the Internet -- the Internet Architecture Board argues that the IETF should favor their interests over those of other parties.

 {{who}} explains what is meant by "end users"; {{why}} outlines why IETF work should prioritise them, and {{how}} describes how we can do that.